dhad4g/Lexington/docs/Pipeline.md

 Status Registers (CSR) support writing and reading to the same destination in the same cycle.
 The value read will be the same as the value written.

+General Purpose Registers (GPR) supports writing and reading to the same destination in the same cycle.
+The value read will be the same ase the value written.

+Control and Status Registers (CSR) do not support this behavior, thus the Decode Stage stalls for one cycle when a CSR write is immediately followed by a CSR read (including implicit reads) to the same address.

 ## Control Hazards

 There are several groups of instructions that cause control hazards within the